Anissoft/js-libs/packages/request/README.md

 #### getParameterByName(name: string[, url: string])

 Returns the last value of query parameter from given url.
-If no url specified - will use global location.href from browser, or qmpty string in nodeJs.
+If no url specified - will use global location.href in browser, or empty string in NodeJS.

 ```typescript
 const { getParameterByName } = require("@anissoft/request");